torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 your patch series once bpf-next is open again.
 Once Linus released a ``v*-rc1`` after the merge window, we continue processing of bpf-next.

-For non-subscribers to kernel mailing lists, there is also a status page run by David S. Miller on net-next that provides guidance:
+For analn-subscribers to kernel mailing lists, there is also a status page run by David S. Miller on net-next that provides guidance:

   http://vger.kernel.org/~davem/net-next.html